 What problems are associated with cleft deformities?

-Cleft lip and cleft palate conditions create serious functional and aesthetic problems in the mouth, the nose, and the face.
-These problems can affect speech, feeding, and hearing.
+Cleft lip and palate conditions pose significant functional and aesthetic challenges in the mouth, nose, and face, impacting speech, feeding, and hearing.
+These issues necessitate comprehensive evaluation and targeted interventions to address both functional and cosmetic aspects.

 At what age can cleft deformities be treated?